nonstrict-hq/nonstrict.eu-website/Content/blog/2023-06-27-working-with-c-callback-functions-in-swift.md

 date: 2023-06-27 12:00
 authors: tom, mathijs
 tags: Engineering
-title: Working with C callback functions in Swift
+title: Working with C callback functions in Swift using parameter packs
 description: Moving from a C function-pointer based callback API to Swift closures with generics.
 And a look at the future with parameter packs.
 path: 2023/working-with-c-callback-functions-in-swift
 image: images/blog/pavan-trikutam-71CjSSB83Wo-unsplash.jpg